Other All Blacks

 Ron Dobson played for Ponsonby after returning from war service - he was a member of the famed Kiwis - but transferred to Northcote after the memorable 1948 championship season, winning New Zealand selection for the home series against Australia in 1949.

 Keith Murdoch played for the club in 1966, during a period of his life when he was travelling throughout New Zealand.
 He had been in Hawke's Bay in 1965 and then went cray-fishing off the Chatham Islands for a couple of years after leaving Auckland.
+He played for New Zealand in 1970 and 1972.

 Lin Colling came to the club when he moved north from Otago in 1974, but his last New Zealand selection had been for the British tour in 1972-73.
 Despite continued good form, he was never chosen in his time in Auckland.

 Isitolo Maka began his career with Ponsonby before moving south to get a chance with the Highlanders in Super rugby's early days, as his progress had been blocked by a long line of high-quality loose forwards in Auckland.
+His brief All Black career began and ended in 1998.